 Like Windows PCs, many Android phones come with bloatware.
 Bloatware is software preinstalled by the phone’s manufacturer or the carrier the phone is sold on.
-This additional software ranges from the useful — like some of Samsung’s apps that add unique features — to the useless — like the NASCAR app included on many of Sprint’s phones, which could always be downloaded separately.
+This additional software ranges from the useful, like some of Samsung’s apps that add unique features, to the useless, like some stupid game that could easily be downloaded separately.

-However useful the preinstalled software is, there’s a big problem — this software takes up space on the phone.
-The software is installed to the system partition, where you can’t normally remove it — just like you can’t normally uninstall Gmail and other important apps that come with the Android OS.
-Bloatware can often take up a large amount of space — Samsung’s 16GB Galaxy S4 only comes with 8GB of usable space because so much space is used by the many apps Samsung adds to their version of Android.
+However useful the preinstalled software is, there’s a big problem—this software takes up space on the phone.
+The software is installed to the system partition, where you can’t normally remove it—just like you can’t normally uninstall Gmail and other important apps that come with the Android OS.
+Bloatware can often take up a large amount of space, especially on phones with limited storage out of the gate, like most budget handsets.
+Ample storage has long been reserved for premium devices, and that has yet to change.

 Skins You Can’t Disable

 Android manufacturers like Samsung, HTC, and others change the look of the Android operating system, tweaking it to use a different launcher (home screen), theme for included apps, and more.
 Manufacturers have to modify Android’s code to do this, and they make it impossible to use the default interface if you prefer it.

 On Samsung devices, Samsung’s TouchWiz is the only included interface.
 Sure, you can install a third-party launcher—like the popular Nova Launcher that functions similarly to the default stock Android launcher—but manufacturers deprive you of the choice of using true stock Android on your device.
 There are, however, some things can you do to make your Galaxy phone feel a bit more like stock Android—keep in mind, however, this is mostly just a band-aid fix.